msperlin/beautiful-jekyll/content/talks.md

 EFMA (conference), Reading (UK): On the Performance of the Tick Test

+## 2010

-PERLIN, M. S.; SCHANZ, J. .
-Liquidity risks in the UK high-value payment system: an empirical analysis.
-2010.
-(Apresentação de Trabalho/Conferência ou palestra).
+Bank of England Seminar, London (UK): Liquidity risks in the UK high-value payment system: an empirical analysis